I failed Matric -What Now?

 Absolutely!
 There are numerous accredited distance learning colleges in South Africa.
-You can study a variety of different courses which cover most popular career paths.
-Distance learning is a great choice for people who have to work during the day.
+You can study a variety of different courses, including Occupational Health and Safety Courses, as well as accredited ICB Courses which cover most popular career paths.
+The ICB offers valuable courses in many different streams of business via distance learning, which is a great choice for people who have to work during the day.
+You can start a course with as little as grade 10, such as the ICB Junior Bookkeeping course.

-Here is a list of 6 Distance Learning colleges in South Africa, who don’t require you to have matric:
+Here is a list of 6 Distance Learning colleges in SA That Doesn’t Require You to Have Matric:

 Skills Academy– Accredited by FASSET, QCTO, ICB